NZOI/NZOI.github.io/nzic/index.md

 ### Overview

 Log in to our training site and start the competition at any point between the above dates.
 Once a student has begun the competition they typically have **3 hours** to view the problems and submit solutions.
-During the 3 hours, students are **not** permitted to access any websites (other than [train.nzoi.org.nz](train.nzoi.org.nz)) or collaborate with any others.
+During their 3 hours, students are **not** permitted to access any websites (other than [train.nzoi.org.nz](train.nzoi.org.nz)) or collaborate with any others.
 This is an individual contest.
-For more details, view the [rules](rules.html).
+You are, however, permitted to consult the documentation for your chosen programming language during the contest - remembering syntax can be hard.
+For details, please view the offical [rules](rules.html).

 If you're at a school with multiple students wanting to participate you might want to arrange to all sit it at the same time, either after school or during class time (with a teacher's support).